modelearth/localsite/features.md

 **hashChangeEvent** - triggered when the URL hash is changed both programmatically and by the user.
 This allows multiple widgets to respond to changes without being directly bound, including when backing up.

-**lazy** - A class for loading images only when they are about to scroll into view.
+**lazy** - A class for loading images just before they scroll into view.

 **loadMarkdown** - Loads readme files and converts links and image tags based on folder levels.